Trenttzzz/python-grpc-personal-assistant/README.md

-# gRPC Personal Assistant
+# gRPC Text Analyzer with Multiple Communication Patterns

-A simple gRPC-based chatbot application that uses the Groq API to process and respond to user messages.
+A comprehensive gRPC-based text analyzer application that demonstrates all four gRPC communication patterns using the Groq API to process and respond to user messages.

 ## Project Overview

-This project implements a client-server architecture using gRPC for communication:
+This project implements a client-server architecture using gRPC for communication, showcasing:

-- The client provides a simple command-line interface for interacting with the AI assistant.
-- The server processes user messages by sending them to the Groq API and returning the AI-generated responses.
-- Communication between client and server is handled via gRPC protocol buffers.
+1. **Unary RPC** - Simple question answering and URL summarization
+2. **Server Streaming RPC** - Stream chatbot responses in parts
+3. **Client Streaming RPC** - Send multiple URLs to summarize in bulk
+4. **Bidirectional Streaming RPC** - Real-time chatbot with message history

 ## Prerequisites